 Change previous answer

 The lemon law quiz above is not intended to be a substitute for legal advice.
 Each California lemon law case is unique.
-For that reason we recommend you call our California Lemon Law Offices right now at 888-395-3666 or fill out the case review form for a free detailed case review by a lemon law attorney.
+For that reason we recommend you call our California Lemon Law Office right now at 888-395-3666 or fill out the case review form for a free detailed case review by a lemon law attorney.

 California Lemon Law Requirements